-While rice is cooking, make the creamy chipotle sauce: scrape away the seeds from the chipotle with a knife (use caution when handling chipotle, and wash your hands when done.)
+Meanwhile, make the chipotle sauce: Scrape away the seeds from the chipotle with a knife (use caution when handling chipotle, and wash your hands when done.)
 Add all sauce ingredients to a blender or food processor and blend/pulse until smooth.
 Set aside.

 Chop the romaine and dice the tomatoes.

-When rice is fully cooked, add the salsa to it and stir to combine to make "salsa rice".
+When rice is cooked, add the salsa to it and stir to combine to make flavorful "salsa rice".
 (You can also add fresh lime juice and cilantro if desired.)

-Begin layering your bowl: start with a bed of salsa rice, then black beans (rinsed and drained), and chopped vegetables.
+Assemble your bowl: Place a large spoonful of salsa rice, then black beans (rinsed and drained), and chopped vegetables.

-Then drizzle the creamy chipotle sauce (or other sauce of choice) on top.
+Drizzle the creamy chipotle sauce (or other sauce) on top.

-Chipotle sauce recipe yields about 2/3 cup.
+Chipotle sauce: Sauce recipe yields about 2/3 cup.
 If the sauce is too thick, thin it out with more lime juice, or water.
 If it’s too thin, add more yogurt/silken tofu.
 If you like a touch of sweetness, add some agave or maple syrup to help balance the flavors.

 Calories: 368 kcal | Carbohydrates: 74 g | Protein: 14 g | Fat: 3 g | Saturated Fat: 1 g | Polyunsaturated Fat: 1 g | Monounsaturated Fat: 1 g | Potassium: 814 mg | Fiber: 12 g | Sugar: 7 g | Vitamin A: 2809 IU | Vitamin C: 17 mg | Calcium: 116 mg | Iron: 4 mg